mionova/100DaysOfCode-Challenge/README.md

 **Date**: May 30, 2021

-**Today's JavaScript Progress**: Practiced JavaScript Loops, Arrays, and Objects by doing the following:
+**Today's JavaScript Progress**: Practiced JavaScript loops, arrays, and Objects by completing five challenges:

-1. Use a loop to create a number guessing game while tracking the guess attempts.
+1. Use a loop to create a number guessing game while tracking the user's guess attempts.
-2. Practice Let and Const in JavaScript.
+2. Practice let and const in JavaScript.
 3. Practice Array Methods.
-4. Create a function that generates an array of 10 random numbers.
+4. Write a function that generates an array of 10 random numbers.
-5. Create a multidimensional array of 52 elements (52 cards), and return them shuffled when the function is called.
+5. Create a multidimensional array of 52 elements (52 cards), and write a function that returns them shuffled when the function is called.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-007)
 &nbsp;